1937 24 Hours of Le Mans: Maison Blanche accident

+Race goes on

-After about ten minutes the wrecks and debris were pulled off to the side of the road to allow the field to get through.
-However, by being one of the last cars to get through, it had allowed Wimille to steal a march on the field with almost a full lap's lead.
+By being one of the last cars to get through, Wimille could steal a march on the field and came round to the back of the queue with almost a full lap's lead.
 By 7pm, it had grown to a 2-lap lead.
 The team-car of Veyron/Labric was second, pursued by the leading Delahaye, of Schell/Carrière.

 With the failure of the Alfa Romeo and Lagonda, it left the race for overall victory clear for the French teams.
 As the cars made their first fuel stops, the Delahayes came in one after the other.
-Stoffel tripped getting into the car he shared with Dreyfus and broke the door-hinges.
-Forty minutes were lost getting it repaired and dropping them well down the order to 30th.
-Brunet, running fifth, handed his car over to novice driver Parguel who planted it in the sandbank at Mulsanne on his first lap.
+Stoffel tripped getting into the car he shared with Dreyfus and somehow broke the door-hinges.
+Forty minutes were lost getting the door repaired and dropping them well down the order to 30th.
+Brunet, running fifth, handed his car over to novice driver Parguel who soon planted it in the sandbank at Mulsanne on his first lap.
 Somehow a shovel appeared, and he was able to get back to the pits.
 Now down in 35th, a furious Brunet promptly took over and proceeded to drive solo through the night.

-The incredible fuel economy of the two Bugattis meant it was nearly 7.30pm before they pulled in for their first pit-stops and driver-changes – Veyron did 33 laps, while Wimille did a remarkable 38 laps.
+The frugal fuel economy of the two Bugattis meant it was nearly 7.30pm before they pulled in for their first pit-stops and driver-changes – Veyron did 33 laps, while Wimille did a remarkable 38 laps.
 Another team with excellent fuel economy were the Adlers.
 Huschke von Hanstein had come in after 38 laps and refuelled but forgot to top up the engine oil.
 When he came back in two laps later to do it, it technically violated the 24-lap margin between fluid replenishments and got disqualified.
 His co-driver, Anne-Cécile Rose-Itier, was furious at his rookie mistake.

-The good weather that served most of the race was interrupted by a heavy thunderstorm at 8pm that lasted half an hour.
+The good weather that served most of the race was interrupted by a heavy thunderstorm at 8pm that lasted half an hour and virtually flooded the pitlane.
 As cars eased back in the rough weather, the Delahaye of Schell moved up to second.
-The only casualty was the unsupercharged Chenard-Walcker that skidded off the track at the Mulsanne corner, and planting itself in the sandbank.
+The only casualty was the unsupercharged Chenard-Walcker that skidded off the track at the Mulsanne corner, and planted itself in the sandbank.